-I must admit, I do not practise meditation but when I see a method of self-healthcare that has consistent research to back up its claims I am willing to tell others about it.
+I must admit, I do not practice meditation but when I see a method of self-healthcare that has consistent research to back up its claims I am willing to tell others about it.
 It might not help everyone but it might help someone.

 Likely the most researched form of meditation is Mindfulness Meditation.
 It has its roots in Thervada Buddhism but the religious and cultural components have been removed.
 Mindfulness meditation can be defined as the intentional self regulation of attention from moment to moment.
 Dr Jon Kabat-Zinn brought Mindfulness meditation to North America.
 He has been teaching this method of meditation to medical schools in the USA and around the world for the past 25 years.